m3rlin45/resume/README.md

 ## Credits
-This project inspired by [Steven Edouard's resume](http://resume.stevenedouard.com/).
+This project inspired by [Steven Edouard's](https://stevenedouard.com/)'s json resume.
 It waas originally, like his, based on [JSON Resume](https://jsonresume.org/) but lacks in pdf generation and dissatisfaction with the html options it had pushed me to the current design.
 The JSON file no longer follows the schema.